segloser/suspamsub/README.md

 # suspamsub

 ![alt tag](Check_Emails_Attachments_EXAMPLE.gif)
-SHORT VERSION:
+<b>SHORT VERSION:</b>
 Go to "Windows7/Directory_Installer" and download the self-extracting exe.
 Follow the detailed instrucions in the README (briefly speaking, execute the self-extracting file in "C:\" and execute the "reg_addition.bat" file with administrator privileges; then just right click and select the Check_SPAM option).

 In you do not trust an unknown exe (which is a very intelligente posture), review the Python code and use for your tests.
 You can use py2exe and WinRAR to make your own executables.

-DETAILED VERSION:
+<b>DETAILED VERSION:</b>
 Just a PoC in Python to submit suspicious samples directly to VirusTotal, Hybrid-Analysis, Malwr and some others.

 Once you execute this short program it will ask you for a file/attachment to evaluate.
-After you select that file, three common hashes (deprecated like MD5 or SHA1, and still in use like SHA256) will be calculated and your default browser will be open (if not yet open, in which case some new tabs will appear) pointing to VirusTotal and Hybrid-Analysis, among others, to check if a sample with those hashes has already been analyzed by these malware databases.
+After you select that file, three common hashes (deprecated like MD5 or SHA1, and still in use like SHA256) will be calculated and your default browser will be open (if not yet open, in which case some new tabs will appear) pointing to VirusTotal and Hybrid-Analysis, among others, <b>to check if a sample with those hashes has already been analyzed by these malware databases.</b>

 The point here is to show to our employees how simple could be to check a suspicious or unknown file before OPENING it.